Machine Space I: Weak exponentials and quantification over compact spaces: Compactness and universal quantification

 where $p \prec q$ means $p$ is a prefix of $q$ and $\#$ denotes concatenation.

-However, taking the closure of this sublocale of $\Sigma^{2^*}$ does not yield the correct the dcpo.
+However, taking the closure of this sublocale of $\Sigma^{2^+}$ does not yield the correct dcpo.
 This is because it ignores the natural order structure on the prefixes.
 The solution is to modify the parent space $\Sigma^G$, so that instead of taking the free frame on a \emph{set} $G$, we take the free frame on a poset.
-In this case, we equip $2^*$ with the reverse of the prefix order.
-Then $\O 2^\N$ is the quotient of this frame by the congruence generated by the second and third relations above (since the first relation is already handled by the order structure on $G$).
-The closure of this sublocale then has the presentation $\langle \{\ell_p : p \in (2^*)\op\} \in \Pos \mid \ell_p \wedge \ell_q = 0 \text{ if $q \nprec p$ and $p \nprec q$} \rangle$.
-It is not hard to see that this is the locale of finite and infinite sequences binary sequences.
-(Indeed, it is the third relation in the presentation for $2^\N$ above that forces all sequences to be infinite.)
+In this case, we equip $2^+$ with the reverse of the prefix order.
+Then $\O 2^\N$ is the quotient of this frame by the congruence generated by the second, third and fourth relations above (since the first relation is already handled by the order structure on $G$).
+The closure of this sublocale has the presentation $\langle \{\ell_p : p \in (2^+)\op\} \in \Pos \mid \ell_p \wedge \ell_q = 0 \text{ if $q \nprec p$ and $p \nprec q$} \rangle$.
+It is not hard to see that this is the locale of finite and infinite binary sequences.
+(Indeed, it is the final two relations in the presentation for $2^\N$ above that forces all sequences to be infinite.)
 This is precisely the dcpo considered by Escardó.
-(Finite sequences are interpreted as sequences which hang after some point.)
+(Finite sequences are interpreted as sequences which are undefined after some point.)

 We can now see how our algorithm reduces to a (non-optimised) version of Escardó's algorithm.

 Let us first consider how to check if a finite join $\bigvee_{i \in I} \left(\bigwedge_{p \in J_i} \ell_p \right)$ is a cover of $2^\N$.
 We first compute the finite meets using the first two relations to obtain a join of basic generators (omitting zeros from the join).
 Now let $N$ be the length of the longest prefix.
 We pad each $p$ in the join with $0$s and $1$s to obtain all possible strings of length $N$ with prefix $p$.
 The join is a cover if and only if the resulting set contains every string of length $N$.